ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 If a VSM can generate a valid Proof-of-Correctness for a transaction, it MUST update the state and the state history of the state object the transaction targeted based on the transaction data.

 #### **[R273]**
-If a VSM can generate a valid Proof-of-Correctness for a transaction and the targeted state object is not the state object of the complete  agreement state, it MUST update the state object of the agreement and its state history besides the state object and its history targeted by the transaction.
+If a VSM can generate a valid Proof-of-Correctness for a transaction and the targeted state object is not the state object of the complete  agreement state, it MUST update the state object of the agreement and its state history in addition to the state object and its history targeted by the transaction.

 #### **[R274]**
 A VSM MUST store all proofs, state objects, their associated data, and their histories in the Storage capability of the BPI Processing Layer.